2sic/2sxc-docs/2sxc Docs Generator/basics/polymorphism/index.md

 <img src="./assets/app-polymorph-classic-vs.png" width="100%" class="full-width">

-## Progress

-* WebAPI Polymorphims was introduced in 2sxc 9.35
-* Manual View-Polymorphism was introduced in 2sxc 9.35
-* Automatic View-Polymorphism was introduced in 2sxc 11.00
-* Data Polymorphism has not been implemented yet

 > [!NOTE]
 > Automatic View-Polymorphism replaces the manual approach for CSS-Framework and common Open-Heart-Surgery scenarios.
 The manual approach is still recommended for complex polymorphism as well as A/B Testing.